rshuhuachen/ms_edi_behaviour23/README.md

 # Equity, diversity and inclusion at Behaviour 2023

-This is the public repository for all the data, code and figures presented in the manuscript titled "How can we make conferences more inclusive?
-Lessons from the International Ethological Congress" by Rebecca Chen *et al.* (in prep)
+This is the public repository for all the data, code and figures presented in the manuscript titled "How can we make academic conferences more inclusive?
+Lessons from an international conference on animal behaviour" by Rebecca Chen *et al.*, currently available as a preprint at [EcoEvoRxiv](https://doi.org/10.32942/X20K8H).

 To get the repository to your local device, you can use the command (after ensuring git is installed):
 `git clone https://github.com/rshuhuachen/ms_edi_behaviour23.git`